 - Collaboration and cooperation among students of all levels and families in the local community

 Although children are urged to begin at a young age, it is never too late to pursue the challenge and enjoyment of playing a musical instrument.
-An older child, teenager, or adult can expect to encounter different advantages and disadvantages, but many of the key principles will still apply.
+An older child, teenager, or adult can expect to encounter different advantages and disadvantages, but what is constant at all stages of life is: identifying one’s current ability and future potential, then taking the journey step by step.

 Key Comparisons to Language